wesleycamargo/azure-docs.pt-br/articles/app-service/containers/tutorial-nodejs-mongodb-app.md

 ## <a name="deploy-app-to-azure"></a>Implantar o aplicativo no Azure

-Nessa etapa, você implanta seu aplicativo Node.js conectado ao MongoDB no Serviço de Aplicativo do Azure.
+Nesta etapa, você implanta seu aplicativo Node.js no Serviço de Aplicativo do Azure.

 ### <a name="configure-local-git-deployment"></a>Configurar a implantação do git local